polychromatic/polychromatic-docs/pages/openrazer.md

 ### What is OpenRazer?

-[OpenRazer] is an open source driver and daemon for Razer USB peripherals.
+[OpenRazer] is an open source driver and daemon for Razer peripherals over USB.
 The project analyses protocols through packet capturing, with the aim to support hardware features, like lighting and DPI.